 Postdocs.
 Interested candidates should write to Noah Rosenberg with a CV, research statement, and contact information for three references.

+Topics.
 Research topics in the lab span a wide range, and interest in particular areas fluctuates over time.
 Trainee projects draw upon the lab's full set of interests, with a bias toward topics that are more current within the group.
 Potential lab members are encouraged to examine our general research interests as well as our recent publications, theory research, and areas of particular current interest.